VirgilSecurity/virgil-sdk-javascript/README.md

 	await initCrypto();

 	const virgilCrypto = new VirgilCrypto();
-	const privateKeyExporter = new VirgilCryptoPrivateKeyExporter(
+	const privateKeyExporter = new VirgilPrivateKeyExporter(
 		virgilCrypto,
 		// if provided, will be used to encrypt the key bytes before exporting
 		// and decrypt before importing.